shenweichen/DeepCTR/docs/source/Features.md

 ### MLR(Mixed Logistic Regression/Piece-wise Linear Model)

-MLR can be viewed as a combination of 2*m LR model,m is the piece(region) number. m LR model learns the weight that the sample belong to each region,another m LR model learn sample's click probability in the region.
+MLR can be viewed as a combination of $2m$ LR model, $m$  is the piece(region) number.
+$m$ LR model learns the weight that the sample belong to each region,another m LR model learn sample's click probability in the region.
 Finally,the sample's CTR is a weighted sum of each region's click probability.Notice the weight is normalized weight.

 [**MLR Model API**](./deepctr.models.mlr.html)